-2pi Software Case Study – ACT Emergency services Agency (ESA) – Using AWS to batch process slippy map tiles from aerial photographs
+2pi Software Case Study – ACT Emergency services Agency (ESA) – Using AWS (and python/GDAL) to batch process slippy map tiles from aerial photographs

 To handle the growth being experienced within the ACT region, the territory government responded by increasing aerial imagery collection frequency to four times a year.
 However, ACT ESA had no way of getting these images into their EMS in an efficient fashion – which resulted in emergency call responders being told to ‘follow the smoke’ – because imagery and maps in the off-air system were not updated as quickly as suburbs are built.

 There were also a number of requirements around the solution needing to be predominantly open source, and highly scalable – hence the selection of the Amazon Web Services cloud platform.

 The key targeted objective was to have a system where slippy map tile creation engines could be spawned essentially infinitely, each scaled according to the requirements of the image chopping task at hand, and each totally independent of the other.
 Complete and flexible control over memory usage and hardware capacity was critical.